andreseqp/Clean.ActCrit/Notes.md

 ## List of things to do

 * Nrew does not seem to reach a stationnary distribution.
 Why?
   Running some chains with only nrew.
 Let's see.
-I will chack now
+I will check now